VP of Research

 Dr. Michael Doyle (Photo: University of Illinois Chicago)

-Dr. Michael Doyle, a scientist, educator, entrepreneur, inventor, and the creator of fundamental technologies that underlie such products as the Cloud, blockchain/cryptocurrency systems, spatial genomics, and mobile intelligent assistants, was recently announced as New Mexico Tech's Vice President for Research.
+Dr. Michael Doyle, a scientist, educator, entrepreneur, inventor, and the creator of fundamental technologies that underlie such products as the Cloud, blockchain/cryptocurrency systems, spatial genomics, and mobile intelligent assistants, is New Mexico Tech's Vice President for Research & Economic Development.

-In his role, Dr. Doyle serves as chief official of the New Mexico Tech Research Division - responsible for championing Tech's numerous research programs and for leading the division's administrative and policy making activities; advocating for New Mexico Tech's research mission and opportunities throughout the Institute, and overseeing the Division's current external funding portfolio of approximately $550 million and annual research expenditures exceeding $50 million.
+In his role, Dr. Doyle serves as chief official of the New Mexico Tech Research & Economic Development Division - responsible for championing Tech's numerous research programs and for leading the division's administrative and policy making activities; advocating for New Mexico Tech's research mission and opportunities throughout the Institute, and overseeing the Division's current external funding portfolio of approximately $323 million and annual research expenditures exceeding $115 million.

 While Dr. Doyle's role involves acting as an external advocate for New Mexico Tech's research activities, he is also active in mentoring new faculty members as they establish their research programs, encouraging diversity and affirmative action across the Division, identifying emerging research opportunities, and vitalizing development of Tech's interdisciplinary research values.